BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents.md

 JoL will bring you a lot of passive healing throughput since your casting Judgement on cooldown in m+.

 **T30**
+Blinding Light

+You should always pick this talent in every other dungeon.
+This will allow you to cc uninterruptable cast like Buckling Rampage in Mistsor just mass interrup multiple mobs.

 Repentance

 This talent is only used for CCing the mages on second boss Necrotic Wake so you can ignore playing them completly.

-or Blinding Light

-You should always pick this talent in every other dungeon.
-This will allow you to cc uninterruptable cast like Buckling Rampage in Mistsor just mass interrup multiple mobs.

 **T35**
 Unbreakable Spirit